Introduction¶

 Layer selection: Generate all layers, specific layers, or overview images

-Customizable appearance: Configure colors, borders, and layer names
+Customizable appearance: Configure colors, borders, layer names, titles, and copyright notices

 QMK color import: Import named colors from your QMK